Zoom Event - 11th June 2026

 Julia Holt, a painter and printmaker, explores storytelling through expressive, textural mark-making that combines narrative atmosphere with psychological insight.

-Maureen Kendal is a multidisciplinary artist, digital producer, and educator whose work in virtual worlds, immersive media, animation.
+Maureen Kendal, an artist, author and digital producer, whose art practice includes immersive media, drawing and animation.
 She is director of dreamstudio.io.